Rebate plane

 The rebate plane (British English) or rabbet plane (American English) is a hand plane designed for cutting rebates/rabbets in wood.
-It is a simple tool used in many Western countries with hundreds of years of history.
+It is a hand tool used in many Western countries with hundreds of years of history.
 It was in use in England at least as early as the 11th century.

 Description

 The rebate plane is one of a group of planes, including the shoulder plane, bullnose plane, and carriage makers plane, in which the blade protrudes by a very small amount—usually less than half a millimetre—from the sides of the plane body on both sides.
 It is a hand plane designed for cutting rebates/rabbets in wood.
 The blade is slightly wider than the body of the plane.
 The reason for the slight protrusion of the blade is so that the plane body does not bind on the side of the cut, which would result in the side wall of the rabbet not being perpendicular to the bottom.

 The rebate plane commonly has a depth stop and a fence, which allows the width and depth of the rabbet to be gauged.
 They also are commonly equipped with a spur, which is designed to score the wood as the rabbet is cut, giving a cleaner corner.
 This is particularly valuable when working across the grain.